drongh/imagingbook-public/README.md

 ## NOTE:

-This is the official ImagingBook repository (originally hosted at http://sourceforge.net/projects/imagingbook/).
+This is the official ImagingBook repository (originally hosted at http://sourceforge.net/projects/imagingbook/ till March 2016).